 Tel: +41 31 359 11 11

-Contact for data protection queries: see below for contact details of the responsible offices and FMH data protection officer.
+Contact for data protection queries: see below for contact details of the responsible offices and FMH data protection adviser.

 Definition of «Personal Data»

-«Personal data» covers all information concerning an identified or identifiable natural person (“affected person”).
-A natural person is regarded as identifiable if they can be identified, directly or indirectly, in particular through assigning an identifier such as a name to an identification number, location data, an online identifier or to one or more specific characteristics which constitute an expression of the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+«Personal data» means any information relating to an identified or identifiable natural person («data subject»).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 As a visitor to this website, a member or contractual partner of the FMH, personal data constitute all data which specifically refer to you, e.g. Name, e-mail address, IP address or user behaviour.

 The General Secretariat and the SIME collect and process your personal data solely in order to carry out the tasks related to the Association’s purpose and to perform their legal duties.
 In particular, no personal data are forwarded to unauthorised third parties or used for purposes other than those incumbent on the Association.

 The General Secretariat of the FMH offers its members a wide range of services, which entail the processing of data.
 For example, the myFMH platform, the legal and tariff information service, and the Health Professional Card (HPC).
 External partners, media representatives and the general public also profit from services such as the annual medical statistics, recommendations, the doctorfmh.ch search engine, and the highly popular advance directive (living will).
 Finally, the SIME offers services such as the e-logbook and the continuing professional development platform.
 In this context, a large volume of personal data and information is processed in order to meet our legal, statutory and contractual obligations.